Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality

 \subsection{Notations and Paper Organization}

-The $i$-th element of a vector $\mathbf{x}$ is denoted as $x_{i}$.
-The $j$-th element of the $i$-th row of a matrix $\mathbf{x}$ is denoted as $x_{i,j}$.
-Table \ref{tab:notation} summarizes the notations used in this paper.
+We denote the $i$-th element of a vector $\mathbf{x}$ by $x_i$ and the $(i,j)$-th element of a matrix $\mathbf{x}$ by $x_{i,j}$.
+Table~\ref{tab:notation} summarizes the notations used in this paper.
 We collect all the elements in $\mathbf{x}$ as $\{x_{i,j}\}_{\forall(i,j)}$.
 The rest of this paper is organized as follows.
-Section \ref{sec:system_model} presents the system model of the LEO mega-constellation, the models of LCT mechanics and traffic profiles.
-Section \ref{sec:problem_formulation} formulates the constellation graphs and the joint optimization problem over the graphs, and Section \ref{sec:lagrangian_dual_relaxation} presents the Lagrangian dual relaxation of the joint problem.
-Section \ref{sec:simulation} shows the simulations evaluating the proposed methods, and Section \ref{sec:conclusion} concludes this work.
+Section~\ref{sec:system_model} presents the system model of the LEO mega-constellation, the models of LCT mechanics, and traffic profiles.
+Section~\ref{sec:problem_formulation} formulates the constellation graphs and the joint optimization problem over the graphs, and Section~\ref{sec:lagrangian_dual_relaxation} presents the Lagrangian dual relaxation of the joint problem.
+Section~\ref{sec:simulation} shows the simulations evaluating the proposed methods, and Section~\ref{sec:conclusion} concludes this work.